PoisotLab/ms_betacov_mapping/README.md

 recombination among disparate lineages, and, to a lesser degree, co-divergence with their hosts [@Anthony2017GloPat]---a mix of mechanisms that creates a complex and nonlinear relationship between host diversity and viral emergence.
-Working from a recently published database of bat hosts of betacoronaviruses, we develop the first global maps of both host and virus evolutionary distinctiveness and biogeographic regions for this system.
+Working from a recently published database of bat hosts of betacoronaviruses, we test whether spatial structure in bat-betacoronavirus coevolution is identifiable at a global scale.
 Aiming to explain these patterns, we develop a generalized framework for applying the GMTC to host-virus interactions, with a specific emphasis on the potential to create independent coevolutionary dynamics (and therefore spatial fragmentation in risk) through